jojje/PageCollect/README.md

 **Returns**: A jQuery promise ("deferred") object.
 **Arguments**:

 * `nextLinkSelector`: Extractor
   This extractor is expected to return a URL (a string) signifying the next page to process.
-When the function returns a "falsy" value (false / null / undefined), it is treated as a signal that all pages have been processed,    causing the deferred handler will get invoked.
+When the function returns a "falsy" value (false / null / undefined), it is treated as a signal that all pages have been processed, causing the deferred handler to get invoked.

 * `contentSelector`: Extractor
-  Function responsible for extracting data from the pages.
-If data is returned, it will be appended to the result array handed over to the promise `done` handler when there are no more pages to process.
+  Responsible for extracting data from the pages.
+Data returned will be appended to the result array handed over to the promise `done` handler when there are no more pages to process.

 _For more information on the Extractor type, see below_